mingrammer/pyreportcard/README.md

 2. Run `pip install -r requirements.txt` to install all dependencies (If you don't have `pip`, install `pip` first)
 3. Run server by `python3 run.py`.
 4. Go `127.0.0.1:5000` and just use it.

+*Note: Now, you can run it on local system only, But we'll provide isolated environments using Docker for installing and running soon.*

 ## Screen Shot